tranek/GASDocumentation/README.md

 **Tip:** If you don't want an `Attribute` to show up in the Editor's list of `Attributes`, you can use the `Meta = (HideInDetailsView)` `property specifier`.

+**Note:** Set the `AttributeSet` to be a `Transient` property.
+Because it is not a Component it's creation inside an actor's constructor is not safe.
+Having it not Transient might lead to hard to track issues when duplicating character's Blueprints.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="concepts-a-value"></a>